Virginia 'LOVE' Sign Project

 Just finished another commission with this adorable shelf.
 It's going to a shop so we used nuts as spacers for the supports really completing the industrial look.

 Just sent off this pair of farm signs for a customer.
 They came in and desired a sign with their farm name, year, and a Honeysuckle and Virginia Bluebell drawn in.
 All of the work was hand drawn and then hand cut in solid steel.
-We are were so excited to see the customers happy with the results.
-There is nothing like happy customers.
+We are always so excited to see the customers happy with the results.

 Completed Barstool Legs.